-In this mode, we will be connecting a Kubernetes cluster to the Truefoundry control plane.
-The steps will vary slightly according based on your cloud provider - AWS, GCP or Azure.
+In this mode, we will be connecting a Kubernetes cluster to the TrueFoundry control plane.
+The steps will vary based on your cloud provider - AWS, GCP or Azure.
 The key outline of the steps that need to be done are mentioned below.
-The entire setup process takes between 30 mins to 1 hour if you are using our onboarding cli script.
+The entire setup process takes between 30 mins to 1 hour if you are using our terraform code.

 1. Connect your Kubernetes Cluster